The Wreckers (opera): BBC Proms

+More recently

 The Wreckers was performed by Duchy Opera at the Hall for Cornwall in 2006 to mark the opera's centenary and its first performance in Cornwall in a reduced orchestration by Tony Burke.
-The production was conducted by Paul Drayton and directed by David Sulkin.
-The libretto for this production was adapted by Amanda Holden.
-It was given at the Stadttheater Gießen in May 2007 under its German title 'Strandräuber', conducted by Carlos Spierer, and it also received a concert performance by the American Symphony Orchestra in September 2007, marking its United States premiere.
-Bard Summerscape produced the opera to critical acclaim in a full-scale production in 2015 directed by Thaddeus Strassberger and conducted by Leon Botstein.
-The role of Mark was sung by Neil Cooper, Thirza by Katharine Goeldner, Avis by Sky Ingram, and Pasco by Louis Otey.
-A video of the full production is available on Bard's ipstreaming page and is also available on YouTube.
+The production was conducted by Paul Drayton and directed by David Sulkin using a libretto adapted by Amanda Holden.

+The opera was given at the Stadttheater Gießen, Germany, in May 2007 under a new German title, Strandräuber, or Beach Robbers, conducted by Carlos Spierer.
+It also received a concert performance by the American Symphony Orchestra in September that year, marking its United States premiere.
+Bard Summerscape produced the opera in 2015 to critical acclaim.
+This was a full staging in English directed by Thaddeus Strassberger and conducted by Leon Botstein, and it was filmed.
+The role of Mark was sung by Neil Cooper, Thirza by Katharine Goeldner, Avis by Sky Ingram, and Pascoe by Louis Otey.
+A video is available on Bard's ipstreaming page and on YouTube.

-The full version of The Wreckers was performed by Arcadian Opera in November 2018, at The Roxburgh Theatre, Stowe, Buckinghamshire in England, to mark the centenary of British Women's’ suffrage and Ethel Smyth’s role in that victory.
-The critically acclaimed production was conducted by Justin Lavender (who sang the leading tenor role of Mark in the 1994 Proms performance and on the Conifer/Retrospect recording) and directed by Alison Marshall.
-The performance was in Ethel Smyth’s own English translation and the role of Mark was sung by Brian Smith Walters, Thirza by Jennifer Parker, Avis by April Frederick and Pascoe by Steven East.
+Three years later, in November 2018, The Wreckers was staged by Arcadian Opera at the Roxburgh Theatre, Stowe, Buckinghamshire, in England, to mark the centenary of women's suffrage in the United Kingdom and Smyth’s role in that victory.
+This critically acclaimed production was conducted by Justin Lavender, who had sung the role of Mark in the Proms performance and recording, and was directed by Alison Marshall.
+The performance was in Smyth’s own English translation; Mark was sung by Brian Smith Walters, Thirza by Jennifer Parker, Avis by April Frederick and Pascoe by Steven East.

-Glyndebourne Festival Opera scheduled the opera to open the 2022 season, with its original French libretto.
-The company gave a performance in London in July 2022 as their annual contribution to the BBC Proms.
-The Houston Grand Opera has also announced a production in a new English translation, set for the fall of 2022.
+Glyndebourne Opera opened its 2022 season with Les naufrageurs in its original French, giving several performances and filming the work.
+Robin Ticciati conducted.
+The company afterwards gave a semi-staged performance in London as its annual contribution to the BBC Proms, and Ticciati went on to conduct the opera again in Berlin still in the original language: the German premiere of Les naufrageurs.

+Houston Grand Opera mounted a production in a new English translation in 2022, with Patrick Summers conducting.
+In the autumn of 2024, two German opera companies staged The Wreckers, only a month apart.
+Badisches Staatstheater Karlsruhe presented the 1909 English version, whereas the Meiningen Court Theatre's production, conducted by Killian Farrell, drew on John Bernhoff's German translation from 1906.